Buffer Intensity and Buffer Capacity

 The set of 5 equations in (1.1) can be cast into a single analytical formula:

-(3.1a) | \(C_T(x) \, = \, \dfrac{x - K_w/x} {a_1 + 2a_2 - n}\) |
+(3.1a) \(C_T(x) \, = \, \dfrac{x - K_w/x} {a_1 + 2a_2 - n}\)

-Here, the pH dependence (in form of x = 10-pH) is also in a1 and a2.
-To make it evident, you must insert (2.3b) and (2.3c) into 3.1a:
+Here, the pH dependence (in form of x = 10-pH) is also contained in a1 and a2.
+To elucidate this, plug (2.3b) and (2.3c) into 3.1a:

-(3.1b) | \(C_T(x) \, = \, \left(x-\dfrac{K_w}{x}\right) \ \left(\dfrac{1+2K_2/x} {x/K_1 + 1 + K_2/x}-n\right)^{-1}\) |
+(3.1b) \(C_T(x) \, = \, \left(x-\dfrac{K_w}{x}\right) \ \left(\dfrac{1+2K_2/x} {x/K_1 + 1 + K_2/x}-n\right)^{-1}\)

-Both formulas calculate CT for a given pH (or x) and n.
+This formula calculates CT for a given pH (or x) and a given n.
 Often, however, one is interested in the “inverse task”: to calculate the pH for a given CT and/or n.
-For this purpose, you need to rearrange 2.1b to isolate x.
-But that’s impossible.
+For this purpose, you need to rearrange 3.1b to isolate x.
+Unfortunately, that’s impossible.
 The only thing you can achieve is a polynomial of 4th order in x:

-(3.2) | x4 + {K1 + nCT} x3 + {K1K2 + (n–1)CT K1 – Kw} x2 + K1 {(n–2)CT K2 – Kw} x – K1K2Kw = 0 |
+(3.2) x4 + {K1 + nCT} x3 + {K1K2 + (n–1)CT K1 – Kw} x2 + K1 {(n–2)CT K2 – Kw} x – K1K2Kw = 0

-(3.3) | x4 + {K1 + CB} x3 + {K1K2 + (CB – CT) K1 – Kw} x2 + K1 {(CB – 2CT) K2 – Kw} x – K1K2Kw = 0 |
+(3.3) x4 + {K1 + CB} x3 + {K1K2 + (CB – CT) K1 – Kw} x2 + K1 {(CB – 2CT) K2 – Kw} x – K1K2Kw = 0

-Once the pH value (or x) is known, the concentrations of the acid species, H2 A, HA-, and A-2, can be calculated via the ionization fractions aj as follows:
+Once the pH value (or x) is known, the concentrations of the acid species, H2 A, HA-, and A-2 can be calculated via the ionization fractions aj as follows:

-(3.4) | [H2-j A-j] = CT aj (x) | for j = 0, 1, 2 |
+(3.4) [H2-j A-j] = CT aj (x) for j = 0, 1, 2

 Exact Relationships between pH, CT, and n (or Alk = nCT)

-The set of five mathematical equations in (1.1a) to (1.1e) contains all information about the “diprotic-acid plus strong base” system (alkalimetric titration).
+The set of five math equations in (1.1a) to (1.1e) contains all information about the “diprotic-acid plus strong base” system (alkalimetric titration).
 In particular, the actual equilibrium state (i.e. the concentrations of the acid species H2A, HA-, and A-2) is controlled by two parameters chosen from the triple (CT, n, pH) or (CT, Alk, pH).
 Once you know two of them, the third is automatically determined:

-(4.1a) | pH (CT,n) | = –lg x1 with x1 = positive root of 3.2 | [j] = CT aj | |
+(4.1a) pH (CT,n) = –lg x1 with x1 = positive root of 3.2 [j] = CT aj

-(4.1b) | pH (CT,Alk) | = –lg x1 with x1 = positive root of 3.3 | [j] = CT aj |
+(4.1b) pH (CT,Alk) = –lg x1 with x1 = positive root of 3.3 [j] = CT aj

-(4.2a) | n (CT,pH) | = a1 + 2a2 + w/CT | [j] = CT aj | ||
+(4.2a) n (CT,pH) = a1 + 2a2 + w/CT [j] = CT aj

-(4.2b) | Alk (CT,pH) | = CT (a1 + 2a2) + w | [j] = CT aj | ||
+(4.2b) Alk (CT,pH) = CT (a1 + 2a2) + w [j] = CT aj

-(4.3a) | CT (n,pH) | = w/(n – a1 – 2a2) | [j] = [w/(n – a1 – 2a2)] aj | ||
+(4.3a) CT (n,pH) = w/(n – a1 – 2a2) [j] = [w/(n – a1 – 2a2)] aj

-(4.3b) | CT (Alk,pH) | = (Alk – w)/(a1 + 2a2) | [j] = [(Alk – w)/(a1 + 2a2)] aj |
+(4.3b) CT (Alk,pH) = (Alk – w)/(a1 + 2a2) [j] = [(Alk – w)/(a1 + 2a2)] aj

 with w(x) defined in 6.
 Here [j] stands for the molar concentration of the three acid species.